Frequently Asked Questions

 - Carry your flag!: Each Homecoming week, the Tech Student Activities Board hosts a parade the day before the Homecoming football game, and International Students have the opportunity to carry their nation's flag, or the flag of a nation represented here at Texas Tech, in that parade!
 It's a fabulous opportunity to participate in a Tech tradition while also sharing your national pride!

 - International Student Advisory Board: This certificate program allows international students to represent their international student body for a one-year term.
 Their goal is to identify areas of need within the community, and then address those needs by developing systems, processes and programs that meet these needs.

 - Volunteer with our K-12 Global Education Outreach (GEO) program, that shares cultural experiences with students in elementary and secondary schools around the Lubbock region.

 How do I stay up to date with what is going on in International Student Life?

-We're so glad you asked!
+- We're so glad you asked!
 There are several ways to do this:

 - Read your weekly update email from Beth, your International Student Life Administrator, that will go directly to your TTU email.

 How do I find others in Lubbock and on campus who are from my country?

-Our list of international student organizations is the best place to start, though any International Student Life (ISL) event can offer an opportunity to engage with your fellow countrymen or others within the international student body.
+- Our list of international student organizations is the best place to start, though any International Student Life (ISL) event can offer an opportunity to engage with your fellow countrymen or others within the international student body.